Angelica137/cd0428-landing-page/README.md

 # Landing Page Project

-This is a project to practice DOM manipulation with JavaScript.
+This is a project to practice DOM manipulation with JavaScript and is part of the Udacity Front End Web Developer Nanodegree.

 ## Summary
 The starter project was provided by Udacity and has some HTML and CSS styling to display a static version of the Landing Page.